Last Updated on

 - Cut out a narrow strip from the white cardstock to form the brim of Santa’s hat.

-- Once your plate is dry, start glueing the cutouts together.
+- Once your plate is dry, start gluing the cutouts together.
 One of the 2-inch discs goes to the top of the triangle to form the tip of the hat while the strip forms the brim, and the plate goes under the brim to form the face.

 4. Popcorn Santa Craft

-The popcorn Santa is a quite a unique idea for Christmas if you’re looking for a catchy idea.
+The popcorn Santa is quite a unique idea for Christmas if you’re looking for a catchy idea.
 It’s easy to make, and kids will have a lot of fun making it.